cocos-creator/docs-3d-deprecated/en/getting-started/helloworld/index.md

 # Hello World project

-This is the very first __Cocos Creator 3D__ project, and it aims to demonstrate the following:
+This is the very first __Cocos Creator__ project, and it aims to demonstrate the following:
   - Creating a project
   - Understanding the project directory
   - Creating an object